khaiyichin/sensor-degradation-filter-real-kheperaiv/README.md

+# Sensor Degradation Filter Library for Real Khepera IV Robots
-This repository contains code for the controllers to be cross-compiled for the Khepera IV.
+This repository contains code for the libraries and controllers to be cross-compiled for the Khepera IV.
+The controller is primarily for physical experiments with the Vicon Datastream server, which is the setup that [NEST Lab](https://nestlab.net/) has currently.

 Things that are simulated:
 - degradation of ground sensor readings (the actual readings are still being read from the physical sensor)